spietkun/binary-puzzle/README.md

 ### Notes

-Options: k, d, a, j, w, s, l, b are not implemented.
+- Options: k, d, a, j, w, s, l, b are not implemented.
+- to properly open the .exe file the console must be big enough to contain all of the information

 ## Usage